andrew/ultimate-awesome/README.md

 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
 - [awesome-ebooks](https://github.com/LaicZhang/awesome-ebooks) - 收录开源的经典技术书籍 PDF 文件及相关网站，持续更新中.
 - [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
-- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
+- [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
 - [awesome-mac](https://github.com/tborychowski/awesome-mac) - Mac awesome macOS Apps.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.